Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 `Paned` has two per-child properties: whether a child is **resizable** and whether it is **shrinkable**.

-Resizable means that if the `Paned` changes size, the child should change size with it.
+Resizable means that if the `Paned` changes size, the allocated area of its child should resize accordingly.

 Shrinkable sets whether the side of the `Paned` can be made smaller than the allocated size of that sides child widget.
 If set to `true`, the user can drag the `Paned`s barrier, such that one of the widgets is partially or completely hidden: